DataStax-Academy/zdm-scenario-katapod/step5.md

 <div class="step-title">Phase 1d: Start the monitoring stack</div>

-_Goal: have the Ansible automation provision and start the monitoring stack associated to the ZDM proxy._
+_🎯 Goal: having the Ansible automation provision and start the monitoring stack associated to the ZDM proxy._

 The `zdm-ansible-container` also offers a playbook that installs and starts